Diehard Trump Lackey Is in for a Strange Trip Behind Bars

 I did get that letter myself, owing to my detailed description of exactly how the sex work business I took part in functioned—and my willingness to be an expert witness in other cases.
 But because I wouldn’t sandbag my customers in the manner the government wanted, it was a tepid recommendation at best.

-In Wesselberg’s case, he has refused to directly implicate his former boss, though you can bet he’ll have to take the stand if and when the Trump Organization itself goes to trial.
+In Weisselberg’s case, he has refused to directly implicate his former boss, though you can bet he’ll have to take the stand if and when the Trump Organization itself goes to trial.

 As for his potential vacation at Rikers, Weisselberg has two choices: The first is protective custody, a special unit whose prisoners are insulated from the general population because of their notoriety as snitches or their more general fame or infamy.
 Movement is restricted and often takes place alongside escorts, so they don’t get jumped.